Trying to find that “One” perfect partner may set you up for failure, but there is definitely someone out there who is wonderful for you.

 Laughing at silly things with your partner doesn’t mean you’re crazy.
 It actually shows that you are on the same wavelength.
 Laughing releases endorphins, and being able to make someone laugh, means that they’re able to change perspective: they are most likely more laid-back and forgiving.
 Life is tough enough, find someone who brings in a little lightness.

-5. OPPOSITE ATTRACT- REALLY?
+5. OPPOSITES ATTRACT- REALLY?

 This is an old cliché, but is it true?